Trie: Insertion

-If null links are encountered prior to reaching the last character of the string key, new nodes are created.
+If null links are encountered before reaching the last character of the string key, new nodes are created.
 The input value is assigned to the value of the last node traversed, which is the node that corresponds to the key.

 Deletion

 Deletion of a key–value pair from a trie involves finding the node corresponding to the key, setting its value to null, and recursively removing nodes that have no children.